azpeteryang/azpeteryang.github.io/_pages/cv.md

 Projects
 ======

+* User Experience System Based on EEG and VR
+  * Created a system to analysis the users' emotion reaction to certain virtual environment scene using EEG data analysis.
+  * Collected the Visual evoked potential data for EEG analysis.
+  * Implemented Logistic Regression to do the EEG real-time data analysis.
+  * Realized ability to store and retrieve data in self-built AWS Cloud database, presented users’ physiological data via curve graph in real time.

-* Automatic Question Answer System Design
+* Context Clustering Model Design
-  * Created a dociment context clustering model with word embedding
+  * Created a dociment context clustering model with word embedding, updated it to GPU version with NUmba, accelearating the clustering speed more than 10 times.
-  * Optimized and Approved the machine learning models (Multivariate Linear Model, Ridge Regression Model, SVM) based on scikit-learn to predict the water level.
-  * Arrived to the result that the optimized Multivariate Linear Model is the best model for the data and reached a very low error rate of 0.022%.
-  * Did the data visualization of the water level data prediction.
+  * Created a document classifier with CNN model to automatically classify the in-coming decument with an accuracy of more than 90%.
+  * Fine-tuned BERT model for ducument clustering and question ansering task.

 * The Achievement of Water Level Prediction Based on Machine Learning Algorithms
   * Used Pearson correlation coefficient to design adaptive algorithms, reduce the weight of the data that is less relevant to the current prediction and reduce model complexity.
   * Optimized and Approved the machine learning models (Multivariate Linear Model, Ridge Regression Model, SVM) based on scikit-learn to predict the water level.
   * Arrived to the result that the optimized Multivariate Linear Model is the best model for the data and reached a very low error rate of 0.022%.
   * Did the data visualization of the water level data prediction.

-* User Experience System Based on EEG and VR
-  * Created a system to analysis the users' emotion reaction to certain virtual environment scene using EEG data analysis.
-  * Collected the Visual evoked potential data for EEG analysis.
-  * Implemented Logistic Regression to do the EEG real-time data analysis.
-  * Realized ability to store and retrieve data in self-built AWS Cloud database, presented users’ physiological data via curve graph in real time.

 * Research on Nano Sensors